Manchester United and Arsenal resign from ECA after European Super League announcement | Goal.com

-Manchester United and Arsenal resign from ECA after European Super League announcement
+Manchester United, Arsenal and Chelsea resign from ECA after European Super League announcement

-Manchester United and Arsenal have resigned from the European Club Association (ECA) and Ed Woodward has stepped down from his role with UEFA after plans for a European Super League were announced.
+Manchester United, Chelsea and Arsenal have resigned from the European Club Association (ECA) and Ed Woodward has stepped down from his role with UEFA after plans for a European Super League were announced.

 A statement released on Sunday night confirmed 12 clubs, including United and Arsenal, had agreed to form a breakaway league which would be run by the founding clubs.